To make INGRIN Sri Lanka the best Printing & Graphics institute of South Asia.

 A secondary goal of the institute is to create an awareness of the printing industry in general.
 This is done by carrying out image building activities, especially for school leavers.
-In doing so, the job opportunities in the sector are emphasized as well.
+In doing so, the job opportunities in the sector are emphasized.

 The main objective of the Institute

-The main objective of The INGRIN Institute of Printing and Graphics has been to improve the standards of the industry by providing an adequate supply of properly trained personnel at all levels within the industry.
-The services rendered by the Institute during the last six years have contributed to achieve the above goal to a larger extent.
-However, the Institute has to change with the changing world in order to effectively fulfill its obligations.
-The proposed expansions and diversifications would help the Institute to further enhance its capability to effectively serve the Printing and Graphics industry in Sri Lanka.
+The main objective of The INGRIN Institute of Printing and Graphics has been to improve the standards of the industry by providing adequate and of properly trained personnel at all levels within the industry.
+The services rendered by the Institute during the last six years have contributed to achieving the above goal to a large extent.
+However, the Institute has to adapt to the demands of developing technology in order to effectively fulfill its obligations.
+The proposed expansions and diversifications would help the Institute to further enhance its ability to effectively serve the Printing and Graphics industry in Sri Lanka.

 The potential benefits of the proposed expansion would be:

-Overall improvement in productivity, quality, reliability and price competitiveness of printing establishments, which hitherto had no access to professional training through expansion of geographical coverage of services offered by the Institute.
+Overall improvement in productivity, quality, reliability and price competitiveness of printing establishments, which hitherto had no access to professional training.

 Further improvement of performance of printing establishments, who have already got professionally trained staff by offering new training courses to equip them with the latest developments in the industry.